Dear Advisor: How do I Find a Cofounder? (or) Why you Don't Need One

 Part 5: Interviewing Potential CoFounders

-Say you’ve found a potential cofounder, here are a number of ways to learn more about then to see if there’s an opportunity to collaborate:
+Say you’ve found a potential cofounder; here are a number of ways to learn more about them to see if there’s an opportunity to collaborate:

 Remember in how we talked about understanding you 'why', how to evaluate compatibility, and evaluate whether they’ll help you fill expertise/skillset gaps (above), I highly recommend asking behavioral questions around these topics to help you evaluate potential fit.